 This is the diffusion of Boron into the steel surface to form Iron Borides (Fe2B and FeB).
 Although this process is not new, it is underutilised in the South African market and is largely unknown to most engineers and heat treaters.
 Boriding is also referred to as Boronising.

 Boriding contributes unique properties that are very suited to sever high wear environments and can also be applied to stainless steels and nickel alloys with very high hardness's achieved.
+See here for the advanatges of using Boriding for pump sleeves.

 The boriding process normally takes place at temperatures between 850°C and 950°C. Boriding is not a coating process but rather a surface conversion.
 As such, properties and structure of the resulting layer are strongly influenced by the base material properties and alloying elements.